Glacier National Park: Guide for First Time Visitors

 If you’re driving a vehicle that does not meet the requirements for driving the road, don’t worry!
 You can still experience the road by one of four ways:

-1) bike the road (keep reading below for more details)
+1. Bike the road (keep reading below for more details)

-2) take the shuttle (this is a point to point transit bus, not a guided tour),
+2. Take the shuttle (this is a point to point transit bus, not a guided tour)

-3) take a guided tour
+3. Take a guided tour

-4) rent a car and drive the pass (see rental car details above in the transportation airport section).
+4. Rent a car and drive the pass (see rental car details above in the transportation airport section)

 NOTE: If you’re planning on backcountry camping in Glacier, you’ll need a permit so make sure you secure that before setting off on the trail.

-Whitewater rafting
+Whitewater rafting on the Flathead River

 One of the best ways to see Glacier’s Going to the Sun Road is by bike.
-Every year before the road is opened for the general public to drive the famous stretch of road, cyclists and hikers are welcomed to trek up as far as the road has been cleared.
+Every year before the road is opened for the general public to drive the famous stretch of road, cyclists and hikers are welcomed to trek up as far as the road has been cleared of snow.
 As mentioned earlier, dates of clearing progress vary year to year depending on that winter’s snow fall.
 We recommend checking Glacier’s official road status page which is updated regularly.

 If you’re unable to cycle to Going to the Sun Road during the small window in the spring, you still have the option to cycle during the peak season.
 However, the mountain pass section of the road is closed to cyclists between 11:00am-4:00pm everyday.
 If you are a fit cyclist you can utilize the long summer days in Glacier and bike the road before they close it to cyclists at 11:00am.
-For more specific information and maps regarding openings and closures, visit the official Glacier National Park website page about cycling HERE.
+For more specific information and maps regarding openings and closures, visit the official Glacier National Park website page about cycling.

-Kayak, Canoe, or Paddle board
+Kayak, Canoe, or Paddle board in Glacier

 If you don’t own your own kayak, canoe, or paddle board you can rent one through Glacier Park Boat Company at Lake McDonald Lodge, Apgar, Two Medicine, and Many Glacier.
 Options and availability vary by location so be sure to check out their website.
 Reservations are accepted and strongly encouraged!
+Keep in mind that Glacier is one of the top 10 most popular national parks in the USA so whenever you're interested in doing something that accepts reservations, get the reservation!

 Cross Country Skiing and Snowshoeing (winter only)

-If you've visit Glacier before, we'd love to hear your suggestions: favorite hikes, favorite campings spots, like/dislikes and more in the comments below.
+There's a reason they call Glacier National Park the "Crown of the Continent."
+This place is full of enough adventure and beauty that it's impossible to see it in one trip.
+Every time we visit the park we're already planning our next trip back before we've even left the property.
+If you've visited Glacier before, we'd love to hear your suggestions: favorite hikes, favorite campings spots, like/dislikes and more in the comments below.
 On the opposite hand, if you have any questions while planning your own trip to Glacier, we'd love to help so leave your question in the comments, too.
 Happy trails, friends!

 You May Also Like